• Home

 How do you recruit tribesmen in Soulmask?

-Solo play is one of the slowest ways to experience Soulmask.
-Your main character has hard skill caps, but tribesmen can exceed those limits in both combat and crafting, making them essential rather than optional.
+Playing solo is the slowest way to experience Soulmask.
+Your character hits hard skill ceilings, but tribesmen can push past those limits in both combat and production, which makes them mandatory rather than optional.

 Tribesman recognition tracker